-Everything about Chateau Gigault Cuvee Viva Cotes de Blaye Bordeaux wine producer profile, wine and food pairing tips, best vintages, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Gigault Cuvee Viva Cotes de Blaye with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Gigault History, Overview

-Serving and Decanting Chateau Gigualt with Wine, Food, Pairing Tips
+Serving Chateau Gigault with Wine, Food, Pairing Tips

-Chateau Gigualt is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
-The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be decanted for up to 1 hour.
-This allows the wine to soften and open its perfume.
-Older vintages might need very little decanting, just enough to remove the sediment.
-Chateau Gigualt is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau Gigualt is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Gigault is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Gigault is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Chateau Gigault Cuvee Viva is another candidate for one of the top Bordeaux value wines from the various Satellite Appellations.